ApolloTang/react-knowledge-update-2023/src/useReducer/README.md

 console.log(resultAfterReduce) // 15
 ```

-Basically `useReducer` is using the above idea.
+Basically, `useReducer` is using the above idea.
 Let's see it in action:

 ```js
 const _data = Array.from(data) // make a copy because we are going to mutate data